SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/MorphicAthens/MorphicAthens.md

     slots: { #paintPresenter };
     package: 'CodeOfSpec20BookAthens'
 ```
-We define a simple layout to place the painPresenter.
+We define a simple layout to place the `paintPresenter`.

 ```language=Smalltalk
 SpAthensExamplePresenter >> idefaultLayout